crivotz/v-ide-pathogen/README.md

 **DEPENDENCIES**
 1. [Exuberant ctags](http://ctags.sourceforge.net)
-2. DejaVu Sans Mono for Powerline (You can find it inside Fonts folder, for another font take a look to the [Poweline docs](https://powerline.readthedocs.org/en/master/installation.html#patched-fonts))
+2. DejaVu Sans Mono for Powerline (You can find it inside Fonts folder, for another font take a look to the [Powerline docs](https://powerline.readthedocs.org/en/master/installation.html#patched-fonts))